Critical Liouville quantum gravity and CLE$_4$: Introduction

 The particular LQG surface which interacts nicely with CLE$_\kappa$ is the \textbf{$\gamma=\sqrt\kappa$-LQG disk}, which was originally defined in~\cite{wedges,hrv-disk} and which is described by a particular random generalized function $\Phi$ on the unit disk $\BB D$.
 We recall one possible definition as Definition~\ref{def-lqg-disk} below.
 The main theorem of this paper is the following.

 \begin{thm} Let $\Phi$ be the random generalized function on $\BB D$ which describes the critical ($\gamma=2$) LQG disk with unit boundary length (Definition~\ref{def-lqg-disk}).
 Let $\Gamma$ be a (non-nested) CLE$_4$ in $\BB D$ sampled independently from $\Phi$.
 For each loop $\ell \in \Gamma$, let $U_\ell \subset \BB D$ be the open region enclosed by $\ell$.
-If we condition on the $(\gamma=2)$-LQG lengths of all of the loops in $\Gamma$, then the $(\gamma=2)$-LQG surfaces obtained by restricting $\Phi$ to the domains $\{U_\ell\}_{\ell\in\Gamma}$ (Definition~\ref{def-lqg-surface}) are conditionally independent critical LQG disks with the given boundary lengths. \end{thm}
+If we condition on the $(\gamma=2)$-LQG lengths of all of the loops in $\Gamma$ (viewed as a countable decreasing sequence of real numbers), then the $(\gamma=2)$-LQG surfaces obtained by restricting $\Phi$ to the domains $\{U_\ell\}_{\ell\in\Gamma}$ (Definition~\ref{def-lqg-surface}) are conditionally independent critical LQG disks with the given boundary lengths. \end{thm}

 The analog of Theorem~\ref{thm-critical-cle4} for $\gamma \in (\sqrt{8/3},2)$ and $\kappa=\gamma^2 \in (8/3,4)$ is immediate from~\cite[Theorem 1.1]{msw-simple-cle-lqg} (see Theorem~\ref{thm-subcritical-coupling} below).
-We will deduce Theorem~\ref{thm-critical-cle4} from this statement, plus a minor extension coming from~\cite{as-cle-integrability}, by taking the limit as $\gamma \to 2^-$.
+We will deduce Theorem~\ref{thm-critical-cle4} from this statement, plus a minor extension coming from~\cite{acsw-loop}, by taking the limit as $\gamma \to 2^-$.
 This is similar to the strategy used to establish relationships between critical LQG and SLE$_4$ in~\cite{hp-welding,ahps-critical-mating}.
 In fact, a key input in our proof is \cite[Lemma 4.5]{ahps-critical-mating}, which gives the convergence of the $\gamma$-LQG disk to critical LQG disk as $\gamma\to 2^-$.

 Theorem~\ref{thm-critical-cle4} can be viewed as a continuum analog of a certain Markovian property for random planar maps decorated by the $O(2)$ loop model.
 Indeed, for such random planar maps, if one conditions on the lengths of the outermost $O(2)$ loops, then the planar maps enclosed by the loops are conditionally independent planar maps with boundary decorated by the $O(2)$ loop model.
 See~\cite{bbg-recursive-approach,bbg-bending} for details.